Dim crude price outlook may force more spending cuts for oil majors

 Some companies will face scrutiny on specific issues.

-Shell's management is expected to offer further clarity on its proposed $70 billion acquisition of British rival BG Group, the biggest deal in the sector in over a decade.
+Shell's management is expected to offer further clarity on its proposed $70 billion (44.88 billion pounds) acquisition of British rival BG Group, the biggest deal in the sector in over a decade.

 REFINING SAVES, AGAIN